imohamedeldawy/hardware-store-website/README.md

 ## How to Run

 1. Clone or download the repository.
-2. Upload the project files (index.html, CSS, images) to your AWS S3 bucket.
+2. Upload the project files (`index.html`, images) to your AWS S3 bucket.
 3. Ensure your S3 bucket is set to public access and is configured for static website hosting.
 4. Access the website via the provided S3 URL.